Social Studies

 Prereq | - |

-The purpose of the course is to challenge students to learn and acquire the skills necessary to think about, analyze and discuss ethical dilemmas including concepts related to what it means to be “good” and an analysis of the philosophers who have shaped our thinking around these difficult questions such as Plato, Aristotle, Augustine, Thomas Aquinas and Emmanuel Kant.
+Ethics and Moral Philosophy is a course that challenges students to learn and acquire the skills necessary to think about, analyze and discuss ethical dilemmas including concepts related to what it means to be “good” and an analysis of the philosophers who have shaped our thinking around these difficult questions such as Plato, Aristotle, Augustine, Thomas Aquinas and Emmanuel Kant.

 Grade | 10-12 |